What You Need to Know about Disaster Recovery Plans

 - Accountable personnel will activate our Disaster Recovery Plan.

 - Damaged machines will be repaired or replaced as soon as possible.

 - ePHI and programs will be restored from the most recent backup (on or off-site).

 - If applicable the network administrator will be contacted.

-- After the organization is up running again, you will secure copies of any missing software licenses.
+- After the organization is up and running again, you will secure copies of any missing software licenses.

 - Ensure that all damaged equipment is thoroughly purged of any ePHI and then document that process.